Reading at Ivy Bank

 At Ivy Bank, we recognise that reading for pleasure at school is a vital part of the jigsaw when enabling children to learn to have a life-long love for reading.
 During the school year, the children share their love of reading with our school community through events such as World Book Day, Book Swaps, Book Fair, Mystery Reader and author visits.

 Every year we celebrate World Book Day with fancy dress and themed actvities.
-The children run a Book Fair which raises hundreds of pounds for new books for our fantastic school library.
-We also invite authors in to school to show children just how exciting reading and writing can be.
-These have included Andy Cope, author of the 'Spy Dog' and 'Spy Pup' series of books, Rachael Lindsay, author of Warrior Troll, Jason Beresford, author of 'Frozen Fish Fingers' and most recently Duncan Beadie, illustrator of 'The Bear Who Stared' and 'The Lumberjack's Beard'.
-Such visits inspire and support the children in the writing process as well as encouraging them to read more.
+We also invite authors into school to show children just how exciting reading and writing can be.
+Recently, Duncan Beadie, author and illustrator of 'The Bear Who Stared' and 'The Lumberjack's Beard' inspired us.